tronghieu220403/PE-Injection-Virus/README.md

 In **PPEB_LDR_DATA** structure, there is a field named **InMemoryOrderModuleList** - the head of a doubly-linked list that contains the loaded modules for the process.
 Each item in the list is a pointer to an **LDR_DATA_TABLE_ENTRY** structure.
 We will query this doubly-linked list to find the **kernel32.dll** base address then get all the needed functions through it's Export Address Table.

+### Check if the file has been injected

+There are some fields in the PE structure that are no longer used by Windows.
+We can assign a specific value to one of those fields to indicate that the file has been injected.
+It will be very efficient for later checks.
+In here, I will assign a value for `OptionalHeader.LoaderFlags`.

 ### Create Virus Section

 We will write a virus code in C `virus.c` and then compiler it into 2 version: x86 and x64.
 Next, we will get content of the `.text` section of these excutables and save them into a file.
 Here, I saved it into `file/virusbody/virus_code_section`.
 In the file, x86 section begin from 0x00 to 0x1e00 offset, while x64 section begin from 0x1e00 to 0x1e00 + 0x2400 (end of the file, 0x1e00 bytes is the size of x86 section, 0x2400 bytes is the size for x64).